-The REX button is connected to Rosslare's secure application appurtenance.
+The REX button is connected to Rosslare's secured intelligent power supply.
 The REX button must be located inside the premises to be secured and is used to open the door without the use of a code.
 It is usually located in a convenient location, such as inside the door or at a receptionist's desk.
 The function of the REX button depends on whether the Lock Strike Relay is programmed for Fail Safe Operation or Fail Secure Operation.